President & COO

 Vice President – Finance and Controller

-Prior to joining ExpressJet Airlines in 2005 as the director of Finance, Kevin worked in various roles in the Finance division at SkyWest Airlines.
+Kevin joined ExpressJet in 2005 as the director of Finance, serving in various leadership roles before becoming the vice president of Finance and Controller in 2008.
+Prior to joining ExpressJet, he worked in the Finance division at SkyWest Airlines.